kobeisgood/arbetsprovWeKnowIT/README.md

 2. Navigate into the folder you cloned the project into in your terminal: `cd /arbetsprovWeKnowIT`.
 3. Open the project in a text editor or IDE of your choice.
 In the root folder, create a file called `.env`.
 In that file, write `API_PATH = http://api.geonames.org/searchJSON?username=weknowit&` and save.
 This is a environment variable to access the api used.
 3. Write `npm install`.
-4. Write `expo start`.
+4. Write `expo start`. \
-Continued beloW are a few alternatives on how to run the app on different platforms
+Continued below are a few alternatives on how to run the app on different platforms
 ### Alternatives for running the app
 a.
 To run the app in your web browser, press `w` in your terminal. \
 b.
 To run the app on an Andorid or iOS emulator on your computer, you need either Android Studio or Xcode respectively.
 Configure an emulator and open it, then press `a` in your terminal. \